 This is why we rely so much on our smartphones and store so much sensitive data on it to make our lives easier.
 With all these sensitive data onboard a tiny device, we should pay more attention to keeping it safe and away from anyone unwanted.
 Here are some precautions to help you.

-Recommended Reading: 6 Safety Steps To Making Secure Mobile Transactions
+6 Safety Steps to Making Secure Mobile Transactions

-This is the easiet way to defend you and your data, and pretty much every smartphone has this feature.
+This is the easiest way to defend you and your data, and pretty much every smartphone has this feature.
 Manufacturers know privacy is important to users.

 On the iPhone, it can be enabled under Settings > General > Passcode Lock > Erase Data.